-The percentage of births to teenage women who used tobacco decreased to 10.5 in 2012, compared to 10.8 in 2011.
-During 2012, tobacco use among women, aged 20 or more, increased from 10.6 percent to 10.7 percent.
-In 2012, white teenage mothers were 7.3 times more likely to smoke than black teen mothers.
+The percentage of births to teenage women who used tobacco increased to 10.9 in 2013, compared to 10.5 in 2012.
+During 2013, tobacco use among women, aged 20 or more, increased from 10.7 percent to 10.8 percent.
+In 2013, white teenage mothers were 9.1 times more likely to smoke than black teen mothers.
 Smoking is associated with LBW, Sudden Infant Death Syndrome (SIDS), and respiratory causes of infant deaths.

 Alcohol use during pregnancy can cause serious birth defects.
 Alcohol consumption during pregnancy is a leading cause of mental retardation and developmental delays.
 The 2011 data from the PRAMS survey indicated that 49.5 percent of all new mothers indicated they drank in the three months before pregnancy.
 In the last three months of pregnancy, only 7.0 percent of mothers reported drinking, a decrease of 85.9 percent (Chart 6).
-Although most mothers apparently realize that drinking during pregnancy can have detrimental effects on their babies and they curtail their consumption of alcohol, mothers of approximately 4,087 babies continued to use alcohol while pregnant.
+Although most mothers apparently realize that drinking during pregnancy can have detrimental effects on their babies and that they should curtail their consumption of alcohol, mothers of approximately 4,087 babies continued to use alcohol while pregnant.
 From 2010 to 2011, there was a slight decrease of 1.6 percent in drinking before becoming pregnant and a decrease of 28.6 percent in drinking during the last three months of pregnancy reported by Alabama mothers.
-From 2002 to 2011, there was a signifigant decrease in the number of women who drank during their pregnancies compared to their consumption prior to pregnancy.
+From 2002 to 2011, there was a significant decrease in the number of women who drank during their pregnancies compared to their consumption prior to pregnancy.